Xiaoyin96/GAN-GMAN-for-CIFAR-MNIST/README.md

-# Extensions to Generative Adversarial Neural Networks for Image Generation
+# Generative Multi-Adversarial Neural Networks for Image Generation

 ## Description
 This is a final project developed by Jim Jiayi Xu, Zhao Binglin, Xiufeng Zhao, Xiaoyin Yang, Liang Hou for UCSD Fall 2018 ee285 course.
 Contact us if you have any problem:{jjx002, bzhao, x6zhao, x4yang, l7hou}@eng.ucsd.edu